bnaucler/randomslide/README.md

   -p int
     	port number to listen (default 6291)
   -v	verbose mode
-  -x	volatile mode
 ```

+The first user who registers will automatically be provided with admin rights.
 Server log files can be accessed at `static/logs` or in the admin interface.

 ## CLI tools
 `dbdump` will, perhaps unsurprisingly, dump the database to console.
 Not recommended with large data sets, but useful when troubleshooting.
 `batchimport` can import a UTF-8-encoded text file as text objects directly into the database.
+`imgclass` iterates through a directory and checks for classes and final dimensions of images.

 ### API reference

 ```
 Endpoint:               Variables:              Comment:
-/restart                                        Graceful server shutdown.
+/restart*                                       Graceful server shutdown.
-                                                Requires launching with -x
+                                                Requires admin rights
                         wipe        string      Wipes database and images if "yes"